Soham-Village-College/online-anonimity/README.md

 ```
 However these type of network runs a few risks as well as just encrypting your information.
-One of these risks is
+In light of this news, nearly all online communication services have become suspect, including Tor.
 ```